What To Do In Palermo Buenos Aires: 17 Best Things

 One of the best things to do in Palermo is to simply wander to a cafe, find yourself a seat and then watch the world go by.
 There are countless cafes and coffee houses dotted around the district, with several top-tier venues for a cup of coffee, a snack, and a gorgeous place to sit for a while.

-Enjoy some nightlife
+Enjoy Palermo nightlife

-This is definitely one of the unmissable things to do in Palermo Buenos Aires!
+This is definitely one of the unmissable things to do Palermo Buenos Aires!
 This fun-loving part of a fun-loving city is awash with places to dance the night away till late, hang out at rooftop restaurants, or sip a cocktail at a swish bar.

 On the other end of the spectrum, there’s Verne, which serves up craft cocktails in a sophisticated setting.
 Then there’s the landmark Niceto Club, a much-loved nightclub that sees locals and visitors alike packing the dancefloor throughout the week.